amd/aocl-fftz/examples/README.md

    cmake --build <build directory> --target install -j
    ```
    The example executables are generated in "build". <br>
+   The additional option `--target install` will install the test binaries <br>
+   to the installation path as specified with the `-DCMAKE_INSTALL_PREFIX` <br>
+   option or in "examples/bin". <br>
+   The option `-j` will run the compilation process using multiple cores.

 3. To uninstall the installed files, run the following custom command:
    ```